-These bowls have a stainless steel interior – which chill well when needed, and don’t retain odors — and a non-slip bottom.
+These bowls have a stainless steel interior — which chills well when needed and doesn’t retain odors — and a non-slip bottom.
 The three sizes are very handy for everything from mixing up a marinade to making a pasta salad.

 Sturdy plastic cutting boards with grooves to catch juices are a must.
 Make sure you buy ones that are dishwasher safe.

 A big stainless steel colander for draining pasta and washing vegetables is absolutely on the list.